Bandhu-sthana * Sukha-daya

 splendid placement for homeland politicians

-The lord of Chandra's house is comfortable in the swabhava of Surya.
+The rules of foundational support (4) is comfortable in the family-oriented 2nd-from-4th

-Ruler of a kendra residing in a trinal house does generally produce beneficial effects.
-However there is a certain "undertow" caused by L-4's role as ruler of 12th-from-5th signifying" Loss of Center-Stage Roles "
+Kendrapathi residing in a trikona generally produces beneficial effects.
+However there is a certain 12-from undertow caused by bandesha-4 ruler of 12th-from-5th signifying Dissolutions of Center-Stage Roles while the bandesha is occupying 5 = Center-Stage Roles

 Romance is grounded in the home culture. one seeks emotional stability through the notoriously unstable, brilliant, theatrical experience of love and romance.
 Disappointment in romance on this account.
 In response one places one's core hope of stability into the process of birthing and raising children.